adolgert/provda/docs/usecases.rst

 #.
 What person and program wrote this particular file?
 #.
 Did the program that wrote this file have the bug-fix?
 #.
 Are there newer versions of this calculation anywhere?
+#.
+Someone ran a calculation, and I want to add a description later.

 There are some functional requirements.